Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Sena: "The same as when Noah and Mimi...?"
 After which they gasped.

 Mio: "He transformed...
-He looks exactly like that other one...!{{footnote: The latter sentence, writer actually can't recognize who spoke it, but associated it with Mio as the female voice doesn't sound like any others either.}}"
+He looks exactly like that other one...!{{footnote: The latter sentence, translator actually can't recognize who spoke it, but associated it with Mio as the female voice doesn't sound like any others either.}}"

 Well, not exactly _the same_.
 The one before had sharp (canines) teeth, this had flat teeth (molars).
 His right iris glowing red with the moebius symbol.
 He had a fin-like structure on his chin.
 His head had a fan-like very thick structure, like that of a bull.
 He had very strong muscles, a single moebius core{{footnote: This was the double-ring with an infinity sign in the middle, transparent purple}} attached to his chest (the last one got two, if you remember), and "leaf-like veins" on his hips and the under of back of his arm.
 A hula-hoop ring encircled his waist, floating.